solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-1_Common-Azure-development-services-overview.md

 ### Azure Functions

 An Azure Functions instance consists of individual functions that execute in response to a *trigger*, like a cron job or an HTTP request.
-These functions interface with other Azure resources, like Cosmos DB, through bindings, though resources without default bindings, like Azure PaaS MySQL, can be accessed through language-specific connectors.
+These functions interface with other Azure resources, like Cosmos DB, through bindings, though resources without default bindings, like Azure Database for MySQL, can be accessed through language-specific connectors.

 Like Azure App Service, Function Apps support multiple programming languages.
 Developers can extend support to unsupported languages through [custom handlers.](https://docs.microsoft.com/azure/azure-functions/functions-custom-handlers)